View of Mount Hood seen next to Trillium Lake

 What are your clinical specialties?

 I am a licensed psychiatrist with the ability to diagnose and treat a wide range of psychiatric conditions.
-Areas of clinical focus include the treatment of obsessive-compulsive disorder (OCD), autism spectrum disorder, anxiety, depression, and behavioral addictions (such as internet or gaming addiction).
-I also offer counseling for relationship issues, life transitions, identity exploration, sports performance, and professional burnout.
+My main clinical focus is in the treatment of obsessive-compulsive disorder (OCD) and related disorders.
 I am a member of the International OCD Foundation.
+I also have experience in the treatment of depression, anxiety disorders, ADHD, and personality disorders.

 What is your educational background?